planetnix/website/content/_index.md

 ---
 ## Call for Proposals

-Join us for **PlanetNix**, a gathering dedicated to discussing and advancing the **Nix** ecosystem.
+Join us for **Planet Nix**, a gathering dedicated to discussing and advancing the [Nix](https://nixos.org/) ecosystem.
 Whether you're a developer, contributor, or user of Nix, we invite you to share your knowledge, ideas, and innovations.

+Wondering what to expect at Planet Nix?
+Watch the talks from [NixCon NA 2024](https://2024-na.nixcon.org/recordings/).

 ---

 ### **Event Details**

 **When:**
-March 6-7, 2025
+March 6th-7th, 2025

 **Where:**
 Pasadena Convention Center